InnerWorkings, Inc. (INWK) CEO Rich Stoddart on Q1 2020 Results - Earnings Call Transcript

 Good afternoon, and thank you for joining us.
 2020 is turning out to be an unusual year on many fronts.
 Our lives have been disrupted, first by the global pandemic of COVID-19, and then by the tragedy in Minnesota in May, and the subsequent protests across the country.

 I'm so grateful that very few of our employees have contracted COVID-19, and I'm hopeful based on the conversations happening across our country, and within our company, on what we can do to fight racial injustice, and how to make space to process, learn, and take action.
-The most of us are still working from home.
-We're coming together as one InnerWorkings more than ever.
+Though most of us are still working from home, we're coming together as one InnerWorkings more than ever.

 So let's review where the business is, now that we're nearly halfway through the year.
 The first 10 weeks started out very strong.
 Our revenue was negatively impacted by COVID-19 late in the first quarter, but the high-quality of our revenue was evidenced in generating the highest quarterly gross margin since 2017.
 We also continue to demonstrate our success, lowering our cost to serve with a $4 million decrease in SG&A, which was down 7% compared to last year's first quarter.
 We were well on our way to an impressive year of profitable growth.